dphilipson/grpc-web-hello/README.md

   client has cancelled out of a server-side stream.
 The way Tonic indicates this is that the `Stream` that our method returns is dropped, so we need to provide a custom `Stream` implementation that has a custom implementation of the `Drop` trait.
-This conceptually makes sense (it means we'll never end up hanging on to a `Stream` instance after the user has left), but felt a bit clunky to actually work with.
+This conceptually makes sense (it means the program willnever end up hanging on to a `Stream` instance after the client has left), but felt a bit clunky to actually work with.
 I could probably make this better by writing some helpers.

 - I'm glad I did this custom `Stream` implementation because it requires this method to be implemented: